-7 For all appendices, see online Supplementary Materials.
+6 For all appendices, see Supplementary Material.

-Our argument is agnostic to the relative weight of the national identification and the statistical discrimination mechanisms as they lead to observationally equivalent outcomes.
-Through either or both of these two mechanisms, dislike of a foreign country's political and economic stances can spill over into dislike of the citizens of that country.8 Anti-Israel positions can tip into antisemitism.
+mechanisms as they lead to observationally equivalent outcomes.
+Through either or both of these two mechanisms, dislike of a foreign country's political and economic stances can spill over into dislike of the citizens of that country.
+Anti-Israel positions can tip into antisemitism.
 Anti-China sentiment can slip into Sinophobia, and so on.
-Note that our argument also does not take the role of national media into account, which are known to amplify local concerns about immigration (Hopkins 2010).
-Given that news coverage about rival countries (and their citizens) is both more negative and more extensive (Hufnagel et al. 2022), the media are likely to amplify perceptions of rivalry and thus the rivalry effects posited by our theory.
+Note that our argument does not take the role of national media into account, which is known to amplify local concerns about immigration (Hopkins 2010).
+Given that news coverage about rival countries (and their citizens) is both more negative and more extensive (Hufnagel, Von Nordheim, and Müller 2023), the media are likely to amplify perceptions of rivalry and thus the rivalry effects posited by our theory.

-Our perspective further implies that individuals distinguish between political refugees and immigrants when making evaluative judgments, as suggested by a long line of research.9 From an international relations perspective, the distinction may be crucial because refugees are often opposed to the policies of their governments (otherwise the latter would not persecute the former), leading to their acceptance if they hail from a rival country, as the warm welcome of dissidents and refugees from Communist countries during the Cold War illustrates.
+Our perspective further implies that individuals distinguish between political refugees and immigrants when making evaluative judgments, as suggested by a long line of research.8 From an international relations perspective, the distinction is crucial because refugees are often opposed to the policies of their governments (otherwise the latter would not persecute the former), leading to their acceptance if they hail from a rival country, as the warm welcome of dissidents and refugees from Communist countries during the Cold War illustrates.
 Immigrants who leave their countries for non-political reasons, however, are more likely to hold similar foreign policy views as their government, as discussed above, leading to their rejection if hailing from a rival country and their acceptance if they come from an allied country.
 Note here that this argument conceives of refugees in a narrow, legal way as citizens who are persecuted by their own government.
 Ukrainians should thus not be evaluated as refugees in the strict sense of the term, but as migrants, because their move across the border was prompted not by repression at the hand of their own government but by a foreign military invasion.